meetcleo/cleo-katas/katas/2-generic_falling_blocks_game_solver.md

 Unlike other popular, hypothetical falling block games, in our game players may choose which shape to play on each turn.

+**To win the number 1 place on the leaderboard, you have to write a program that will choose the optimal shape on each turn**

 ## Requirements and Constraints

 ### Input / Output Specifications